On the Isoperimetric Riemannian Penrose Inequality: Riemannian Penrose Inequality for the ADM mass

-The capacity, namely \cref{eq:p-capacity} for $p=2$, of the level sets of solutions to \cref{eq:m-potential} exponentially grows, exactly as the perimeter of level sets of the weak IMCF does.
-We recall this useful property in the following lemma.
+It turns out that the capacity of the level sets of solutions to \cref{eq:m-potential} exponentially grows, exactly as the perimeter of level sets of the weak IMCF does.
+We recall this useful property in the following lemma (see \cite[Lemma 3.8]{holopainen_nonlinearpotentialtheoryquasiregular_1990}).